Battle of Dara: Aftermath

 Following the defeat, the Sasanians under Spahbod Azarethes together with their client Lakhmids started another invasion, this time, unexpectedly, via Commagene.
-Belisarius foiled their plan by swift maneuvering and forced the Persians, who were retreating, into a heavy battle at Callinicum in which the Byzantines were defeated, but with heavy casualties on both sides.
-The Byzantines eventually paid tributes in exchange for a peace treaty.
+Belisarius foiled their plan by swift maneuvering and forced the Sasanians, who were retreating, into a Battle of Callinicum in which the Byzantines were defeated, but with severe casualties on both sides.
+The mutual disaster of Callinicum ended the first of Justinian's series of relatively unsuccessful wars against the Sassanids, leading Byzantium to pay tribute in exchange for the Perpetual Peace treaty, which was signed in the summer of 532.